cppalliance/cppalliance.github.io/README.md

 The organization achieves its mission through these means:

 * Fund open source libraries
-* Organize and attend C++ conferences
+* Organize and support C++ conferences and community activities
-* Participate and attend WG21 proceedings
+* Support and promote WG21 proceedings
 * Provide C++ education

 ## Our Vision